-• LAN/PoE+ port: You can use the LAN/PoE+ Gigabit Ethernet RJ-45 LAN port to connect the access point to a PoE+ switch, or if you use an optional power adapter, to a non-PoE switch.
+- DC power connector: If you do not use a PoE+ switch to provide power to the access point, connect an optional power adapter to the DC power connector. - LAN 1/PoE+ port: Use the LAN 1/PoE+ Gigabit Ethernet RJ-45 LAN port to connect the access point to a PoE+ switch, or if you use an optional power adapter, to a non-PoE switch.
+You must use the LAN 1/PoE+ port for the access point network connection.
+(Do not use the LAN 2 port for the network connection.)

 If connected to 2.5 Gbps equipment, the LAN 1/PoE+ port supports Ethernet speeds up to 2.5 Gbps within your LAN.
 If your Internet connection, modem, router, and switch support a speed of 2.5 Gbps, the access point's Internet connection also functions at 2.5 Gbps.
 Otherwise, the Internet connection functions at 1 Gbps, which is a common speed.

-For more information about the LAN/PoE+ port connection, see Set up and connect the access point to your network on page 24.
+For more information about the LAN 1/PoE+ port connection, see Set up and connect the access point to your network on page 21.